“Let food be thy medicine, and medicine be thy food“ is a famous quote said by the ancient Greek physician

 3. Reduces the Waistline

-Poor in calories and rich in potassium, calcium and vitamin A and C, garlic fights bad cholesterol and promotes urinary elimination.
+Poor in calories and rich in potassium, calcium, and vitamins A and C, garlic fights bad cholesterol and promotes urinary elimination.
 It also stimulates metabolism and burns calories.
 In addition, eating this clove gives the brain signals of satiety when you eat it.

 4. Acts as Anti-allergen